Enemigo íntimo

-Enemigo íntimo is a Spanish-language telenovela that premiered on Telemundo on 21 February 2018 and ended on 21 September 2020.
+Enemigo íntimo (in English: "Intimate Enemy") is a Spanish-language telenovela that premiered on Telemundo on 21 February 2018 and ended on 21 September 2020.
 Produced by Telemundo Global Studios and Argos Comunicación and distributed by Telemundo Internacional.

 The series tells the story of two siblings separated when they were small children and who were united years later.
 Both ignore that they have many things in common, the same parents, a happy childhood and a great crime that separated them.
 He has never stopped looking for her and she now she has no memories and now fate puts them face to face in a war without quarter.

 On 7 May 2018, Telemundo confirmed that the show has been renewed for a second season.
 The production of the second season began on 9 September 2019.

 Plot

 Season 1 (2018)

 The season follows the story of two siblings who witness the murder of their parents in the hands of one of the drug cartels in Mexico, after this murder, Roxana Rodiles (Fernanda Castillo) the younger sister of Alejandro Ferrer (Raúl Méndez) is kidnapped.
 25 years later, Alejandro Ferrer is now the captain of the Federal Police and only seeks revenge against the narcos for destroying his family.
 Roxana that after 25 years disappeared and ignoring that her brother is Alejandro enters a business of buying and selling diamonds.
 However, everything will be reduced when the interpol that silently followed the trail of money tries to capture it.
 After being detained and interrogated, Roxana enters the prison of Las Dunas, a boarding school with almost unique characteristics throughout Mexico, since it simultaneously houses, although in different pavilions, men and women deprived of liberty for being accused or condemned. for the most diverse crimes.
 Alejandro knowing this is responsible for sending Daniel Laborde (Matías Novoa), as an infiltrated agent who will try to fall in love with Roxana to obtain information, after several misunderstandings between the two siblings and without knowing they are relatives, they will try to destroy the narcos.